 How to fry eggs: Heat any fat or oil in a pan; break the eggs first into a separate dish or cup to be sure that they are fresh, and if they do not smell or have any blood mixed into the yolks or look unhealthy, then slide them into the fat in the pan; in this way the yolks will not break.
 Either put a lid on to cook the white part through or tilt the pan a little and with a spoon baste or pour over the eggs the hot fat.

 How to scramble eggs: Break the number of eggs desired, counting at least one egg per person, into a dish and add a tablespoonful of either milk or water for each egg, also pepper and salt to taste, and mix very well together with a fork.
-Pour this into a heated pan in which already a little fat or oil has been melted and stir it all as soon as the eggs begin to cook, keeping them soft, and well mixed, in other words not a solid sheet of egg mixture as one does when one is cooking an omelet.
+Pour this into a heated pan in which already a little fat or oil has been melted and stir it all as soon as the eggs begin to cook, keeping them soft, and well mixed, in other words not a solid sheet of egg mixture as one does when one is cooking an omelette.
 This is the quickest and simplest way of preparing eggs and is very light on the stomach for people who have been ill or require something that is easy to digest.

-Simple omelet: Break two eggs in a bowl and mix well with a fork or egg beater, adding a pinch of salt and a little pepper; pour into a frying pan already heated with about a tablespoon of fat in it; cook the omelet slowly over low heat; if it is not seen to be cooking through properly, make a hole or tilt the pan so that the liquid eggs on top go underneath and get cooked also.
-If a drier omelet is desired carefully turn it over and fry it on the other side.
-Two eggs make a small omelet for one person.
+Simple omelette: Break two eggs in a bowl and mix well with a fork or egg beater, adding a pinch of salt and a little pepper; pour into a frying pan already heated with about a tablespoon of fat in it; cook the omelette slowly over low heat; if it is not seen to be cooking through properly, make a hole or tilt the pan so that the liquid eggs on top go underneath and get cooked also.
+If a drier omelette is desired carefully turn it over and fry it on the other side.
+Two eggs make a small omelette for one person.
 For each additional person, add one to two eggs.

 Some basic recipes

-Cooking terms explained:
+Cooking terms explained

 Bake or roast: cook by dry heat, usually in an oven.